Terms & Conditions

-3. Artwork can be in any art form – drawing, painting, sculpture, music, dance, digital media or any other.
+3. Artwork can be in any art form – drawing, painting, sculpture, music, dance, poetry, digital media or any other.

 4. Artwork submitted must be the entrant’s original work and it must not infringe the rights of third parties including copyright, trade mark, trade secrets, privacy, publicity, personal or proprietary rights.

 5. Individual and group submissions are accepted.
 Entrants can enter the competition either individually or as part of a group – but not both.
 Only one entry per person is allowed.

 6. To be considered in the competition, both the artwork and the completed Entry Form 2023 must be received.

 7. For physical items, please write your name, year group and school on the back, or another discreet place on the artwork that is not visible to the judges.
 Please mail or deliver your artwork and entry form to:

 9 Parks Road

 8. Participants will need to cover the costs for mail or delivery.